Artificial Intelligence Closes In On the Work of Junior Lawyers

 An idle smart lawyer is kind of a dangerous thing.
 He can put three more to work, with one bright idea.

-Same Thing In Engineering (Score:1)
+Same Thing In Engineering (Score:2, Interesting)

 This has been happening in engineering for some time now and combined with outsourcing the result is that companies are becoming increasingly top-heavy with lots of senior engineers while we hire less and less new graduates as the work that they used to cut their teeth on just isn't there anymore.
 It always gets billed as "freeing us up to do more interesting stuff" but the truth is that it ends up decreasing how many engineers a firm really needs while creating a barrier to entry for newer engineers as the

-This is gonna get real ugly (Score:4, Insightful)
+This is gonna get real ugly (Score:5, Insightful)

 So we've got schools turning out lawyers left and right and making a surplus.
 Meanwhile we're putting them out of work.
 And just 'cause it's cheap doesn't mean the kids get a discount, so they're in debt up to their ears.
 That's a recipe for a lot of desperate sue happy lawyers who won't care much if they get disbarred since the degree's worthless anyway.